alexanderdann/mCorrect/README.md

 - ``mCorrect.nonlinear_mcorrect`` (Todo): Consists of non-linear techniques(algorithms) to perform correlation analysis on multi-datasets.

 - ``mCorrect.examples``: Contains example files describing the usage of the algorithms of the toolbox.
+The example notebook contains a tutorial style jupyter notebook which demontrates the usage of various modules of the toolbox within executable cells which can be found [here](https://github.com/praneeth-b/mCorrect/blob/main/mCorrect/examples/linear_mcorrect/example.ipynb)
 - ``mCorrect.visualization`` : Contains methods to graphically visualize the correlation sturcture in multiple datasets.

 - ``mCorrect.metrics``: Contains the methods to measure performance metrics of the algorithms.